TIBCOSoftware/js-visualize/Readme.md

 These examples show accessing data directly from a JRS Input Control.

 >The following samples directly embed JRS Input Controls and/or their data.
-These first two simply pass data into the application.
+These first two examples simply pass data into the application.

 ### Bind to Report